nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 ### 2.5 Opmonitor

 Opmonitor component collects operational monitoring information such as which services have been called, how many times, what was the size of the response, etc.
-The monitoring data is published via an (optional) JMX interface.
+The monitoring data is published via SOAP XML and (optional) JMX interfaces.

 The component is a separate daemon process.